heading east: 2008 – 2009

 from Beauty and Debris

-The dogwood tree, or Fenceline as I call that series of work, was not my only focus of interest during my time in West Virginia.
-On a clear night in winter, during a full moon phase, I got it in my head to open the shutter for several seconds and practice keeping the orb in the frame while I moved the camera around.
-Of course, it’s difficult to do this while looking through the viewfinder or even while looking at the LCD screen.
-Especially when maxed out on the lens.
-But given my commitment to this style of shooting, I considered it a worthwhile practice and a good use of my time since many a fine shot was foiled by poor framing.
-In fact, nothing pisses me off more than to achieve the distinct color and texture that is motion blur, only to have it ruined by a floppy, misaligned frame.
-My computer is filled with ‘almost and ‘not quite right’ pictures that came painfully close.
-Of course, this is not confined to motion blur, it’s been the bane of photographers since the beginning of time.
-Well, the mid-1800s at least.
+As compelling and convenient as it was, the dogwood tree, or Fenceline as I call that series of work, was not my only focus of interest in West Virginia.
+On a clear winter night, during a full moon phase, I got it in my head to open the shutter for several seconds, move the camera around and practice keeping the orb in the confines of the frame without the aid of the viewfinder or backscreen.
+My goal was to learn how to frame up my shots by looking over the camera and using the top edge of the lens as a gunsight and to do this while completely maxed out on the lens.
+It definitely took some practice but given my commitment to this style of shooting, I considered it a good use of my time since many a fine shot was foiled by poor framing.
+In fact, nothing pisses me off more than to achieve the distinct color and texture that is Motion Blur, only to have it ruined by an off-kilter, misaligned frame.
+My computer is filled with ‘almost’ and ‘not quite right’ pictures that came painfully close and I was getting tired of feeling the letdown.

-Initially, my only interest was keeping the moon settled in the center but as I got better, I began to work on more directed movements and took to ‘drawing’ simple forms – Crosses, spirals, boxes – as an upgrade to simple camera movements I started with.
-Mimicking brushwork has always been an interest and when I noticed a leafless poplar tree standing nearby, its spindly bare branches arching towards the sky, I positioned myself underneath and aimed for the moon.
-The resulting effect was as brush like as any edit preset or plugin could achieve and this, combined with the simple forms I was creating, took the initial intent to practice into something complete and meaningful all unto its own.
+Initially, my only interest was practice but as I got better, I began to work on more directed movements and took to ‘drawing’ basic forms – crosses, spirals, boxes – as an upgrade to just keeping the orb in the frame.
+Mimicking brushwork using Motion Blur has always been an interest and when I noticed a leafless poplar tree standing nearby, its spindly bare branches arching towards the sky, I positioned myself underneath and aimed for the moon.
+The resulting effect was as brush-like as any edit preset or plugin could achieve and this, combined with the simple forms I was creating, took the initial intent to practice into something more complete and meaningful all unto its own.

 Curtains West Virginia 2009

 A nearby location was Beaver Lake, just a few miles from home.
-I’ve always been a hiker and the trail around the lake was a good place to burn off energy and gather my thoughts but I noticed the backlit, tree-covered hills surrounding the lake, which cast dark, loose-edged shadows over the water, had some potential and I spent many a day trying to work out the brushwork on the water behind the cattails standing in the foreground.
+I’ve always been a hiker and the trail around the lake was a good place to gather my thoughts and burn off nervous energy.
+At some point, I noticed the tree-covered hills surrounding the lake casting dark, loose-edged shadows over the water and I spent many a day trying to work out the brushwork on the surface behind the cattails in the foreground.
 As it is with motion blur, with photography, art making, and life in general; some days are better than others but I managed to get a few keepers.
-Regardless, it got me thinking about water, about adding more complexity to my shots beyond the trees and follage I’d been working on.
+Regardless, it got me thinking about water, about adding more elements and complexity to my shots beyond the trees and follage I’d been working on.
 West Virginia is a ruggedly beautiful state not well-known for its open spaces.
-I made trips deep into dark canyons looking for moving water and color but the steep, wooded hollers I explored made it difficult and I longed for more light and open terrain.
+I had made trips deep into the dark canyons looking for moving water and fall color but the steep, wooded hollers I explored made them difficult to find and I longed for more light and open terrain.

-I also longed for security, stability, freedom, and thanks to the demons that made the cross-country ride with me; sanity as well.
+I also longed for security, stability, freedom, and thanks to the demons that made the cross-country ride with me – Sobriety as well.
 The fact was, I was no better at real estate than I was at the construction business.
-As I said, I made money when I could but without the support of Jon and his wife and my other friend Kevin; I would have gotten all the water shots I could handle by paddling straight into the troubled rapids of Shit Creek.
+As I said, I made money when I could but without the support of Jon and his wife and my other friend Kevin; I would have eventually paddled straight to the headwaters of shit creek and gotten all the water shots I could ever want.

 And I did.
-I surrendered to the dream of the simplicities of the road and to the need for the open spaces that sat farther East.
+I surrendered to the dreamy simplicities of the road and to the need for the light and open spaces that sat farther East.